Volker Straus: Biography

 The majority of Straus' career was spent with the Philips label in the Netherlands.
 In that association, he engineered significant recordings of such artists as Sir Colin Davis, Claudio Arrau, Henryk Szeryng, Josef Krips, Alfred Brendel, Dietrich Fischer-Dieskau, the Beaux Arts Trio, Ingrid Haebler, Sir Neville Marriner, and - above all - the conductor Bernard Haitink.
 His decades of production engineering for Bernard Haitink's recordings with the Concertgebouw Orchestra of Amsterdam form an imposing and diverse body of discs documenting the mainstream symphonic repertory.
 Straus' production of Haitink's Mahler symphony interpretations with the Berlin Philharmonic, Haitink's Brahms cycle with the Boston Symphony, and Haitink's Bruckner performances with the Vienna Philharmonic are notable for their engineering as well as their musical excellence.

 Volker Straus decided to be a producer at the age of eleven, when he went to a radio production facility and saw the technicians working with tapes.
 "I knew then I wanted to play with tapes," he once said.
 Straus was already a talented pianist and he also had strong mathematical skills.
 He started out producing operas in places like Innsbruck and Turin with first-rate lead singers and secondary orchestras.
 That was great for his career, he believed.
 "I learned all the problems on the ground floor," he would recall, "and once I recorded Aida with just 8 microphones."

-Here are some memorable Volker Straus quotes on the art of being a professional tonmeister and an effective technical partner in recording great music:
+Volker Straus had numerous quotes, and some are listed here.